blxl909/path-tracing-svgf/README.md

 # path-tracing-svgf
-still in progress ,has some bugs an OpenGL based path tracer with svgf
+an OpenGL based path tracer with svgf,still in progress ,has some bugs